CloudLabsAI-Azure/Admin-in-a-day/Admin-Workshop/M04-HOL-Empower.md

     c.
 Rename the **ownerEmail** with **<inject key="AzureAdUserEmail"></inject>**

-   **Note:** You can get the tenantname by navigating to Azure Portal, select the Azure Active Directory and copy the domain name like otuwacne<ID> in overview tab.
+   **Note:** You can get the tenantname by navigating to Azure Portal, select the Azure Active Directory and copy the domain name like otuwacneID in overview tab.
 ID will be random for each tenant.

      ![](../images/M04-1/aad.png)